Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/aws-cloud-practitioner-essentials.md

   - Regions - Each Region consists of multiple, isolated locations known as Availability Zones.
 Each Region has three or more Availability Zones.
   - Availability Zone - Are distinct locations within a Region, each designed as an independent zone with its own power, networking, and connectivity.
   - Edge Locations - are strategically placed sites around the world that cache content to deliver data, video, and applications with lower latency and higher transfer speeds.

+### Recap
+In this section of the training, you learned more about the AWS Global Infrastructure.
+You learned about choosing a Region, the value of edge locations, and how to use services such as CloudFormation to streamline and automate deployment.

 ## Module 5 - Networking
 - `Networking` - The term networking refers to interconnected devices that can exchange data and resources.